Rings of Power: Fictional history

 Toward the end of the Second Age, the Númenóreans took Sauron prisoner.
 Sauron however managed to corrupt the Men of Númenor, leading to their civilisation's eventual downfall.
 The exiled Númenóreans who survived, led by Elendil and his sons Isildur and Anárion, established the realms of Arnor and Gondor.
 Together with the Elves of Lindon, they formed the last alliance against Sauron and emerged victorious.
 Isildur cut the One Ring from Sauron's hand and kept it, refusing to destroy it; he was later killed in an ambush, and the Ring was lost for centuries.
 During this time, the Elves were able to use the Three Rings, while the Nine given to the leaders of Men corrupted their wearers and turned them into the Nazgûl.
 The Seven given to the Dwarves failed to subject them directly to Sauron's will but ignited a sense of avarice within them.
 Over the years, Sauron sought to recapture the Rings, primarily the One, but was only successful in recovering the Nine and three of the Seven.

-During the Third Age, the One Ring was discovered by Bilbo Baggins (in The Hobbit) and a Fellowship was formed to destroy it, led by Bilbo's heir Frodo.
-Following the successful destruction of the One Ring and the fall of Sauron, the power of the rings faded.
-While the Nine were destroyed, the Three were rendered powerless; their bearers left Middle-earth for Valinor at the end of the Third Age, inaugurating the Dominion of Men.
+During the Third Age, the One Ring is discovered by Bilbo Baggins (in The Hobbit).
+At the start of The Lord of the Rings, the Wizard Gandalf explains the One Ring's history to Bilbo's heir Frodo, and recites the Rhyme of the Rings.
+A Fellowship is formed to destroy it, led by Frodo.
+Following the successful destruction of the One Ring and the fall of Sauron, the power of the rings fades.
+While the Nine are destroyed, the Three are rendered powerless; their bearers leave Middle-earth for Valinor at the end of the Third Age, inaugurating the Dominion of Men.

 Description

-As observed by Saruman, each Ring of Power was adorned with its "proper gem", except for the One Ring, which was unadorned.
+As observed by Saruman, each one of the Great Rings of Power, in contrast to the lesser rings, was adorned with its "proper gem", except for the One Ring, which was unadorned.

 The One

-Unlike the other Rings of Power, the One was created as an unadorned gold band, though it bore Sauron's incantation, the Rhyme of the Rings, in the Black Speech; it became visible only when heated, whether by fire or by Sauron's hand.
+Unlike the other great rings, the One was created as an unadorned gold band similar in appearance to the lesser rings, though it bore Sauron's incantation, the Ring Verse, in the Black Speech; it became visible only when heated, whether by fire or by Sauron's hand.
 As the other Rings were made under the influence of Sauron, the power of all the Rings depended on the One Ring's survival.
 To make the One Ring, Sauron had to put almost all his power into it—when worn, it enhanced his power; unworn, it remained aligned to him unless another seized it and took control of it.
-A prospective possessor could, if sufficiently strong, overthrow Sauron and usurp his place; but they would become as evil as him.
+A prospective possessor could, if sufficiently strong, overthrow Sauron and usurp his place; but they would become as evil as he.
 As the One was made in the fires of Mount Doom, it could only be unmade there.
 Sauron, being evil, never imagined that anyone might try to destroy the One Ring, as he imagined that anyone bearing it would be corrupted by it.